 Other buildings to tour include a schoolhouse,a blacksmith shop, a dental office, and a service station with original Esso gas pumps.

 Churches played a major role in the development of the culture and diversity of the community with settlers coming from a number of countries.
 The old Christ Lutheran Church, built in 1905, is now situated on the Museum Grounds.

 The Museum also features a building with artifacts and a pictorial display of Kipling during its early years.
-The Kipling history book Pioneers and Progress is also available from the Historical Society for $75.00.
+The Kipling history book Pioneers and Progress is also available from the Historical Society or the Town Office for $50.00.

 June – Weekends by appointment

 July and August – Tuesday to Saturday 9:00 a.m. to 4:30 p.m. and Sundays by appointment